 The fleeing sans-culotte turned down a side street and stopped to catch his breath.
 No sooner were his feet still than Chastel was on him, pushing him further into the alley.
 “What's the meaning of this?” the fleeing man said.

 “Pardon me, citizen,” said Chastel.
 Daciana trotted up to his side again.
 “I think you and I have matters to discuss.
 That man in the courtyard with the ruined face, you know who he was, don't you?”

 The soldier froze.
 “I'll tell you nothing,” he said, “I'm no informer.”

 “No?” said Chastel, and paused.
 “Then just what are you?”
-He reached out and plucked the hat off the soldier's head and then he indulged in another cold smile.
+He reached out and plucked the hat off the soldier's head.
+Long curly hair tumbled from underneath it.
 “Lady Leta!” he said.
 “So this is where General Santerre is hiding you.
 Clever enough; I've known both women and nobles to disguise themselves as common soldiers, but this is the first time I've seen both.”

 Leta quivered with rage.
 Chastel gave her hat back, and she shoved it on her head, taking a minute to tuck her curls underneath.